Marine: How we work

-Since its formation, we have seen dramatic reductions in the numbers of albatrosses and other seabirds killed, with the ATF in South Africa leading the way by demonstrating a sustained reduction in bycatch of more than 85%in trawl and longline fisheries.
+Since its formation, we have seen dramatic reductions in the numbers of albatrosses and other seabirds killed, with the ATF in South Africa leading the way by demonstrating a sustained reduction in albatross bycatch of 99%in the hake trawl fishery.
 Following this successful model, we established the Seabird Task Force, tackling longline and gillnet bycatch in Europe.

 Catch up on the latest news from the Albatross Task Force teams